 We offer the following:

-INDIVIDUAL PROJECTS: Leadership and staff from your organization will work directly with SVP Denver partners rather than in a group cohort setting.
+INDIVIDUAL STRATEGIC PROJECTS: Leadership and staff from your organization will work directly with SVP Denver partners rather than in a group cohort setting.
 Examples of projects include:

 - Mastermind: assemble a group of SVP Denver experts on a specific need (real estate, mergers/acquisitions, fundraising, etc.) to share expertise and solve problems.